-Often, only large parishes are able to hire full-time, qualified ministers.
-Smaller parishes are unable to budget for a dynamic formation program in their church.
-There is a fast turn-over rate in youth ministers, and in today’s common model of one minister per parish, churches lose out on the many talents and experiences that could be achieved by a team of formation leaders, who could collaborate to provide a more enhanced ministry experience.
-Most parishes are lucky if they can hire just one youth minister.
-Ablaze makes it possible for every parish over 500 families to afford a team of trained youth ministers forging their youth for Christ.
+Often, small parishes are unable to budget for a dynamic formation program in their church and because of this there is a fast turn-over rate in youth ministers.
+In today’s common model of one minister per parish, churches lose out on the many talents and experiences that could be achieved by a team of formation leaders, who could collaborate to provide a more enhanced ministry experience.While many parishes struggle to hire one YM, Ablaze makes it possible for every parish over 500 families to afford a team of trained youth ministers forging their youth for Christ.

 The mission of Ablaze Ministries is to implement the U.S. Bishops’ vision of comprehensive youth ministry, by engaging, nurturing, and empowering discipleship in young people, ministers and volunteers, as well as within families.

-All of the above jobs are considered missionary roles.
+All of the jobs below are considered missionary roles.
 Ablaze Missionaries are individuals called to serve the Church and participate in the original mission, “to make disciples of all nations,” entrusted by our Savior to the Apostles in Matthew 28:19.
 Because of this radical connection to the mission of the Church, missionaries of Ablaze Ministries are dependent on raising their own salary while supporting their ministry.

 Directors of Youth Ministries